-In the Internet age we live in, people research salon before they book.
+In the Internet age we live in, people research salons before they book.

-So you want to make sure you have a good amount of reviews for your salon on Google, Facebook, and Yelp.
-Not only does client reviews give confidence to new clients that your salon is good, it also helps your salon rank better in Google.
+So you want to ensure you have a good amount of reviews for your salon on Google, Facebook, and Yelp.
+Not only do client reviews give confidence to new clients that your salon is good, but it also helps your salon rank better on Google.

 This is why you should always ask your clients to leave a review after their service.

-Email marketing is, hans down, the best way to stay in touch with your clients in and automated way in between appointments.
+Email marketing is hands down, the best way to stay in touch with your clients in an automated way in between appointments.